 There is no simple answer to this question, but chicken usually stops taking smoke after it reaches around 150 °F, because the pores of the chicken meat close at this temperature, reducing the amount of smoke penetration.

 However, even if the smoke penetration stops at 150 °F, the smoke will continue to deposit on the chicken’s outer surface (bark).

 there is no way that a chicken will stop taking smoke without external influence.

 The only way that chicken or turkey can stop absorbing smoke while being placed inside the smoker is when it is wrapped in foil.

-One of these misunderstandings is that most of the pitmasters tend to relate the smoke ring to the flavor of chicken.
+One of these misconceptions is that the majority of pitmasters have a propensity to confuse the flavor of chicken with the smoke ring.